Skip to content

 🔗 open-meteo.com - free, no sign-up, no API key, no rate limit for basic use.

-• .NET — HttpClient ships with the framework.
+• .NET — HttpClient ships with the framework, no new package needed.
 Register it once on the DI container with builder.Services.AddHttpClient() and you can inject it into any tool method.

 Section 1 - The tool definition and schema